 This member of the Geraniaceae family was given this name by

 Elizabeth M. Marais in 1999.
-It is found by Ernst van Jaarsveld in
+It was found by Ernst van Jaarsveld in

 Richtersveld.
 It grow in granite, coars sand, quartzite and can be

 grown in most, little organic, well drained soil with

 some water and lots of sun.
 The area it originates from receives

 less than 100 millimetres of rain a year, but when it is grown in a

 small pot, it should have significantly more - like any other plant.

 They are found growing in rock crevices at high elevations or on